martin-prillard/shavadoop/README.md

 **Assembling final maps step :** it's the last step, the master can merge all the RM files in one.
 <br/>*The file's name syntax : output, it's the result*

-**The task tracker :** check frequently if a worker (mapper or reducer) is alive and it's working, thanks to socket communication.
-Else, the task tracker kill the job and relaunch the task on another worker available and ready to work hard.
+**The job tracker :** check frequently if a worker (mapper or reducer) is alive and it's working, thanks to socket communication.
+Else, the job tracker kill the job and relaunch the task on another worker available and ready to work hard.

 #### Parallel distributed computing